RenneJ/hh-infosec-course/h5-september2023.md

 ## Phishing through emails (Särökaari, 2018)

+**WHAT IS PHISHING?**

+- Phishing is a practise of sending emails to a target/targets in an attempt to get sensitive data that can be exploited to attacker's benefit
+  - The data the attacker seeks can be login credentials, personal information or other sensitive information
+  - Phsishing emails can contain links to malicious sites or harmful attachments

+**WHY PEOPLE CLICK PHISHING LINKS?**

+According to Benenson, Gassman and Landwirth (2016):

+- 34% curiosity
+- 27% message fit expectations
+- 16% thought they knew the sender

 # Sources

+Benenson, Z., Gassmann, F., & Landwirth, R. 2016.
+Exploiting curiosity and context: How to make people click on a dangerous link despite their security awareness

 Schneier, B. 2015.
 Applied Cryptography: Protocols, Algorithms and Source Code in C, 20th Anniversary Edition.
 New York: Wiley.

 Särökaari, N. 2018.
 Disobey 2018 - Phishing through email - Niklas Särökaari.
 Disobey.
 Video.
 URL: https://www.youtube.com/watch?v=m9YFJGSHYtY.
 Accessed: 2023/09/22.